Opinion post: Written by Chris Mercer – Founder of Campaign Against Canned Hunting

 6. According to the precautionary approach, Dr Sas-Rolfes stressed, it should be incumbent upon proponents of a zero quota to provide assurances, backed up by scientific evidence, that it would not lead to expansion of illegal trade and the poaching of wild lions or other wild cat species.

 My comment: Wow!
 Let’s unpack this little gem of logic.
 The cautionary rule is a law in South Africa that requires conservationists to take action against any potential threat even if there is insufficient scientific evidence to quantify or measure it.
-It is a law which is designed to protect the environment, not the commercial interests of polluters or animal abusers.
+It is a law that is designed to protect the environment, not the commercial interests of polluters or animal abusers.

 The good academic takes this law and applies it to an assumption which he has made that the killing of a tame lion prevents the hunting of wild lion.
 There is not a shred of scientific evidence to support his assumption; on the contrary, tiger farming for the sale of body parts is banned by CITES because everyone knows that allowing a legal trade in animal parts will inevitably stimulate an illegal trade.